timm/ish/README.md

 straight "out of the box" (by a LISP interpreter) on Mac or on a \*nix platform.
 No bash aliases.
 No shell variables.
 No initialization of a package management system.
 No config files written outside of these directories.
 No ``just install these 17 packages inside the code editor''.
-Just load and go.
+Just install your LISP (e.g. clisp), download this code, and go.

 So please enjoy tinkering with all my useful (ish)  LISP tricks.